a-nikolaev/a-nikolaev.github.io/ds/index.markdown

 Lecture 22.
 Jul 14, 2016.
 [Trees.
 Huffman coding](/ds/docs/lec22.pdf).
 Reading: R(ed6): 10.1-10.2; R(ed7): 11.1-11.2; LL: Chapters 6, 7.

+**Midterm 2.** Jul 18, 2016.
++ Covers lectures from 14 to 22 (maybe not including 22).
++ For this exam, you can prepare a **formula sheet** (a standard piece of paper, Letter size or A4), you can write on both sides.
+The formula sheet should be handed in after the exam.

 [[Discussion Board](/ds/discussion/)] <- you may ask questions here